MarcoBgn/iPlayerBBC/README.md

 ## Testing

 Running `grunt test` will run the unit tests with karma.

-Running `protractor` will run integration tests with protractor:
+Running `protractor` will run integration tests with protractor.
+ For integration tests:
 - (A separate tab running `webdriver-manager start` is required)
 - (A separate tab running `grunt serve` is required)